Using Fluoride Toothpaste

 For added protection, particularly if your dentist or dental hygenist recommends it, you and any children over six years old can also swish with a mouthwash that contains fluoride after brushing.

 Remember that brushing your teeth is just the first step to getting a healthy mouth.
-Minimizing the number of cavity-causing foods you eat (such as candy) and seeing your dentist and dental hygienist for cleanings twice a year will both go a long way to making your teeth healthy and strong.
+Minimizing the number of cavity-causing foods you eat (such as candy) and seeing your dentist and dental hygienist for regular professional dental hygiene appointments will both go a long way to making your teeth healthy and strong.